-Notes: \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.
+Notes: p < 0.10, p < 0.05, p < 0.01.
 Standard errors, in parentheses, are clustered at the municipality level.
 Column (1) outcome variable is the logarithm of total household expenditure on non-durable goods.
-Column (2) outcome variable is the natural logarithm of the monetary value of all the following household assets: dwelling occupied by this household (including the land), other dwelling/building/real state/land/plot/agricultural/cattle or forest land, bicycles, motorcycles/trucks/cars/any other motorized vehicle, electronic devices (radio, TV, VCR, DVD player, computer, etc.), washer and dryer, stove, refrigerator, furniture, appliance (iron, blender, microwave, toaster, etc.), savings, financial assets, stocks, checking accounts, AFORES, coins and others, tractor/other machinery or equipment, livestock (cows, bulls, horses, pigs, chickens, etc.), other assets.
-Column (3) outcome variable is an indicator variable equal to one if any household member owns savings, defined as: savings, financial assets, stocks, checking accounts, AFORES, coins and others.
+Column (2) outcome variable is the natural logarithm of the monetary value of all household assets included in the wealth measure (see Appendix B.4).
 Columns (4) and (5) are the quartic root and logarithm, respectively, of the monetary value of the savings asset.
 Household controls include wife's and husband's age, wife's and husband's age squared, and the number of household members by gender and age group.
 Columns (4) and (5) have a reduced number of observations because there are 338 households who report having savings but do not report a monetary value.